 • Supporter and/or website user surveys

 Accurate and up-to-date insight helps organisations to develop programmes, products, services and communications that respond to people’s real needs and wants.
-Making decisions based purely on assumptions is dangerous ground.
-Organisations can end up wasting time, money and effort on doing the wrong things.

 Things to think about